dumbmatter/backboard/README.md

         }
     }

 Finally, connect to the database and set up some error handling for the cases when the disk space quota is exceeded and another database connection is trying to upgrade (like if another tab has a newer version of your app open).
-I could have added some default behavior here, but for the reasons described in [the Error Handling section](#error-handling) below, I think it is quite important that you explicitly consider these two specific error cases when developing your app.
+I could have added some default behavior here, but for the reasons described in [the Error Handling section](#error-handling) below, I think it is quite important that you explicitly consider these specific error cases when developing your app.

     backboard.on('quotaexceeded', () => alert('Quota exceeded!
 Fuck.'));
     backboard.on('blocked', () => alert('Databace connection blocked.
 Please close any other tabs or windows with this website open.'));